c6o/docs/content/guides/appengine.md

 ### Edition

-The `editions` property constains an array of possible editions a customer can install.
-Each edition has it's own configuration and settings.
+The `editions` property contains an array of possible editions a customer can install.
+Each edition has its own configuration and settings.
 As a starting point, we only need one edition, which we will call "preview".

 > [!NOTE]
 > Learn more about what editions are for and how they should be used [here](../concepts/editions.md).